How to introduce and manage a salary-sacrifice scheme

 - Draw up a policy on when employees can opt in and out of a salary-sacrifice arrangement.

-- Be aware that, while pension contributions can be included in a salary-sacrifice arrangement, participation in a workplace pension must not be dependent on agreeing to participate in a salary-sacrifice arrangement.
+- Be aware that, while pension contributions can be included in a salary-sacrifice arrangement, participation in a workplace pension must not be dependent on agreeing to participate in a such an arrangement.